nelmio/NelmioJsLoggerBundle/README.md

         resource: "@NelmioJsLoggerBundle/Resources/config/routing.xml"
         prefix:   /nelmio-js-logger

-### Optional: Log the whole javascript stack trace with Stacktrace.js
-[Stacktrace.js](http://www.stacktracejs.com/) is a small js-library to create javascript stack traces anywhere.
-You can load it by adding the following to your html template.
-`
-    <script src="https://cdnjs.cloudflare.com/ajax/libs/stacktrace.js/1.0.0/stacktrace.min.js" crossorigin></script>
-`
-If stacktrace.js is loaded before an error occurs, an array with stack trace information (file, line, column) will be logged additionally to the other information.

 ## Automated Error Logging ##

 The bundle exposes two twig functions that you should put in your site